awsdocs/amazon-workdocs-user-guide/doc_source/revert-version.md

 1. Open the file that you saved in step 4\.

    Amazon WorkDocs uploads and locks the file\.
 You need to unlock the file to edit it\.
+For more information about locking and unlocking files, see [Locking and unlocking files](client_lock_files.md)\.